-The easiest way to set up the Chinook 1Plus is to set up the rain fly and the attached inner tent at the same time.
+The easiest way to set up the Chinook 1Plus is to set up the rain fly and the attached inner tent simultaneously.
 This will keep the inner tent dry, even if it’s raining outside.
-The rain fly hangs from the tent poles with clips, while the inner tent hangs from the inside of the rain fly with tiny buckles.
-While you can set up the fly alone and then crawl around under it to attach the inner tent, there are over a dozen tiny buckles the have to be attached during the process, which can be a bit time-consuming.
+The rainfly hangs from the tent poles with clips, while the inner tent hangs from the inside of the rainfly with tiny buckles.
+While you can set up the fly alone and then crawl around under it to attach the inner tent, there are over a dozen tiny buckles that have to be attached during the process, which can be a bit time-consuming.
 The same can be said for packing up the inner tent first and then breaking down the rain fly.
-It’s a valuable bad weather option, but a somewhat more involved process on the Chinook 1Plus than on the Hilleberg Niak or the Tarptent Moment DW, which provide an equivalent option.
+It’s a valuable bad-weather option, but a somewhat more involved process on the Chinook 1Plus than on the Hilleberg Niak or the Tarptent Moment DW, which provide an equivalent option.

-The most important thing you have to know about the Chinook 1Plus tent is that it sets up drumhead tight, with the poles exerting considerable pressure on the rain fly, including the side door zippers.
+The most important thing you have to know about the Chinook 1Plus tent is that it sets up drumhead tight, with the poles exerting considerable pressure on the rainfly, including the side door zippers.
 This is good because it counters the sag that normally occurs overnight or in rain with a silnylon shelter, so you don’t have to get up and tighten the guy-out points at night.
 However, it complicates the assembly and breakdown of the tent a bit, because it requires a fair amount of elbow grease (strength) to get all the poles into their grommets, fly hooks around the poles, and interior connectors attached.
-There’s also a certain amount of dexterity involved, which can be in short supply in cold weather, when wearing gloves interferes with fine motor skills.
+A certain amount of dexterity is involved, which can be in short supply in cold weather, when wearing gloves interferes with fine motor skills.

-The outer tent has two crossing poles the slot into color coded grommets.
-The third optional pole crosses then at a near 90 degree angle and slots into grommets at the bottom of the two door zippers.
-Despite the color coding, it can be a little difficult to get the orientation of the poles right, because the poles themselves aren’t color coded, just the grommets.
+The outer tent has two crossing poles that slot into color-coded grommets.
+The third optional pole crosses them at a near 90-degree angle and slots into grommets at the bottom of the two door zippers.
+Despite the color coding, it can be a little difficult to get the orientation of the poles right, because the poles themselves aren’t color-coded, just the grommets.
 You can tell which pole is which because the two crossing poles are straight, while the third has bends in two segments.
-The third pole is optional but strengthens the shelter and is a good add-on in windy weather or winter, if you’re expecting significant snow loads.
+The third pole is optional but strengthens the shelter and is a good add-on in windy weather or winter if you’re expecting significant snow loads.
 Without it, you’d just stake out the doors, but you’ll experience some overnight sag in the fabric since the doors won’t be under the same tension as they are when attached to the pole.

-The inner tent has a diamond shape and completely fills the rain fly, so there is no vestibule storage space in the default configuration.
+The inner tent has a diamond shape and completely fills the rainfly, so there is no vestibule storage space in the default configuration.
 If you’re using the tent for just one person, there’s plenty of space inside to store your gear.
 The interior is quite large and comfortable that way.
-If your gear is wet and it’s raining, you can create a vestibule are by detaching one side of the inner tent from the rain fly and sacrifice some of your interior space for vestibule storage.
+If your gear is wet and it’s raining, you can create a vestibule area by detaching one side of the inner tent from the rainfly sacrificing some of your interior space for vestibule storage.
 This is a standard option on this kind of tent, although you see it more on European brand tents than ones from US manufacturers.

 You can also use the Chinook 1Plus without the inner tent to save weight, by releasing the clips and hooks that hold the inner tent in place.
-This can be a good weight saving option if you don’t mind sleeping on snow in winter, since the three-pole structure is so windy worthy and strong.
+This can be a good weight-saving option if you don’t mind sleeping on snow in winter since the three-pole structure is so wind-worthy and strong.
 Alternatively, you can sleep on the fitted Tyvek groundsheet that Big Sky provides with the tent, or use it with the inner tent to protect the floor from abrasion and punctures.